-There are known benefits from the integration of sheep and cattle as they complement each other.
+Seep and cattle complement each other.
 Cattle cope better with longer rank feed while sheep assist in maintaining pasture quality, grazing lower and helping plant density.

 Ratios of sheep to cattle stock units vary considerably from perhaps 70:30 on hill country to 30:70 on easier country to 100% sheep or 100% cattle on more intensive finishing land.